brettimus/super-hearts/README.md

 Default is `false`

 **Note:** turning on `geyser` means that `click` and `touch` events are not attached to the target element.
-_This could use a lot of work if you want to help!_
+_This whole geyser thing could use a lot of work if you want to help!_

 ### geyserInterval